jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 - DONE: Summarize code guidelines for humans summary: now 800 words -> 652 words
 - DONE: Summarize google code eng review guide: 2223 -> 1232 words
 - DONE: Create first article draft from summaries
-- DONE: Clean up first draft into more compact listing: 956 words ->
+- Clean up first draft into more compact listing: 956 words ->

 Draft
 -----
-.. # Mostly from swarmia
-.. # added summary from reddit into main article
-.. # added summary from stackoveflow blog
-.. # added phaber
 Code reviews improve the code health of a system and spread ownership of code and knowledge.

-A good review process is fast.
-Automate trivial checks and have style guidelines to improve the speed.
-Have high level discussions of the changes before coding to prevent rewrites (make a POC to spark the discussion if needed).

 The reviewer: